tmyVvit/LeetCode/README.md

    space complexity is O(m+n).

  > The Second solution time complexity is O(min(m, n)), and a little hard to understand.
 It likes a binary search.

+6. Grid Illumination
+ > The first solution is using a 2-dimension array to store the grid, and update it when get result from queries.
+But it is memory limit exceeded when submit.
+ > Todo, the second solution is just verify the queries location is light or not depend on the lamps location.